jostylr/event-when/eventwhen.md

      If the third object is a boolean, it is assumed to be the reset flag.
 If it is an object, it is assumed to be an options object with either timing or reset being set there.

 * .on(str event, fun handle, [bool first])  Attaches function Handle to the string  Event.
 The function gets stored in the .last property; (in case of anonymous function (maybe binding in progress), this might be useful).
 The boolean first if present and TRUE will lead to the handle being pushed in front of the current handlers on the event.
 * .once(str event, fun handle, [int n, [bool first]]) This will fire the handler n times, default of 1 times.
 This is accomplishd by wrapping the handle in a new function that becomes the actual handler.
 So to remove the handle, it is necessary to grab the produced handler from `.last` and keep it around.
+Can manipulate the current n after initialization by accessing g.n,  where g is the returned handler found in `.last`.
 * .once(str event, fun handle, [bool first]) With no n and a boolean true, this will place the handler at the top of the firing list and fire it once when the event is emitted.
 * .off(str event, fun handle) Removes function Handle from Event.
 * .off(str event) Removes all function handlers on Event.